betanyeli/simpli-note/README.md

 ```

-## Author
+## 👩🏻‍💻 Author 👩🏻‍💻

 Develop with love by 💕[@Beta](https://www.github.com/betanyeli)💕

 ## Feedback

-🙉Your feedback is my salary🙉.
+🙉*Your feedback is my salary*🙉, just kidding! .
 If you have any comments, suggestions, let me know 🪐